Gender Fairness in Audio Deepfake Detection: Performance and Disparity Analysis: Experimental Setup

-All experiments are conducted using the ASVspoof5 dataset, which is the most recent benchmark released for spoofing-aware automatic speaker verification.
-Compared to earlier editions such as ASVspoof 2019 and ASVspoof 2021, ASVspoof5 provides a near-balanced distribution of male and female speakers, enabling a detailed analysis of gender-related performance disparities in audio deepfake detection \cite{c108}.
-The dataset contains both bonafide and spoofed speech generated using state-of-the-art text-to-speech and voice conversion techniques.

-As shown in Fig.~\ref{fig:gender_split}, the dataset provides a near-balanced male/female distribution across training, development, and evaluation splits.
-We follow the official ASVspoof5 protocol and use the predefined training (train), development (dev), and evaluation(Eval) splits.
-Gender labels and class annotations (bonafide/spoof) are obtained directly from the protocol files.
+All experiments are conducted using the ASVspoof 5 dataset \cite{c108}, which is the fifth edition in a series of ASVSpoof challenges.
+Compared to earlier editions, such as ASVspoof 2019 and ASVspoof 2021, ASVspoof 5 provides a near-balanced distribution of male and female speakers, as shown in Fig.~\ref{fig:gender_split}, enabling a detailed analysis of gender-related performance disparities in audio deepfake detection.
+The dataset contains both bonafide and AI-generated speech based on state-of-the-art text-to-speech (TTS) and voice conversion (VC) techniques \cite{c108}.
+In our experiments, we follow the official ASVspoof 5 evaluation protocol and use the predefined training (train), development (dev), and evaluation (eval) splits.
+Gender labels and class annotations are obtained directly from the protocol files.